Collagen supplements have become a staple in the wellness industry that most definitely aren’t going away anytime soon.

 Needless to say, we’re very excited to see what promising studies will appear next!

-But similarly to most other supplements, much of the confusion and skepticism behind collagen supplements has been the result of false or misleading marketing that leave out crucial facts and considerations.
+But similar to most other supplements, much of the confusion and skepticism behind collagen supplements have been the result of false or misleading marketing that leaves out crucial facts and considerations.

 If you’ve tried a collagen supplement in the past and were disappointed in the results, there’s a very high likelihood that you may have been missing out on some key information before choosing the right supplement for your needs.

 What many people don’t know is that collagen peptides are not always a one-size-fits-all solution.
-There are actually many different types of collagen and a number of different sources from which collagen supplements can be derived from.
+There are actually many different types of collagen and a number of different sources from which collagen supplements can be derived.

 Collagen is your body’s main structural protein and, made up of essential amino acids, helps your entire inner structure maintain its strength and shape.

-As we age, our collagen levels begin to rapidly deteriorate, resulting in wrinkle formation, bone mass loss, joint stiffness, and lackluster hair, skin, and nail quality.
+As we age, our collagen levels begin decreasing.
+This may lead to wrinkle formation, bone mass loss, joint stiffness, and lackluster hair, skin, and nail quality.

 The goal of collagen supplementation is to reintroduce essential collagen back into the body and replace some of the lost essential collagen, with what are known as ‘hydrolyzed’ peptides.
 Hydrolyzed collagen has been ‘broken down’ for more efficient absorption and use by the body.